 Microsoft Teams replaces Skype for Business service.
 With it, you can invite all the members of your team to a video call no matter where they are.
 This service offers online meetings, live events, audio conferencing and meeting devices.

 Their goal is to automate the meeting lifecycle to save time, focus, and have the tools to increase your productivity.
 How do Microsoft Teams' work?
 Go to your chat list and click "New chat message" to start a new chat.
 Write the name of the members of your team and click on "Video Call" or "Audio Call" to start.

 You’re not between a rock and a hard place – you have choices!

 Making video conferences is easy.
-In addition, you have multiple choices for the comfort of your team and you can use those tools on your PC or smartphone.
-So, it's not a big deal to start taking advantage of this technology for increasing productivity and keep contact with your team.
+In addition, you have multiple choices for the comfort of your team and you can use those tools on your desktop or smartphone.
+So, it's not a big deal to take advantage of this technology for increasing productivity and keep in contact with your team.

 At PUNCHY, we know the best strategies to increase your productivity not only for making video conferences.
 We deliver strategies customized for you.
 Contact us and start your projects with the right foot!